UniboDIFABiophysics/programmingCourseDIFA/Lesson_06_Vectorization.md

 They are not properly random, but "garbage" remaining from the values of the previous of that section of memory

-often you might need to create a simple array (such as ones or zeros) in the same shape as another. a first solution might be to use the shape of the first array:
+often one might need to create a simple array (such as ones or zeros) in the same shape as another. a first solution might be to use the shape of the first array:

 ```python